TabbycatDebate/tabbycat/docs/features/adjudicator-feedback.rst

 feedback on which other adjudicators:

 - Chairs give feedback on panellists and trainees
 - Chairs give feedback on panellists and trainees, and panellists give feedback on chairs
 - All adjudicators, including trainees, give feedback on all other adjudicators they have adjudicated with

 You can set this in the **feedback paths** option under *Configuration* > *Feedback*.
+Your choice affects each of the following:

+- The options presented to adjudicators in the online feedback form
+- The printable feedback forms
+- The submissions expected when calculating feedback progress and highlighting missing feedback

 The feedback paths option only affects feedback from adjudicators.
-Teams are always assumed to give feedback on the orallist, and they are encouraged to do so through hints on the feedback submission form, but there is nothing technically preventing them from submitting feedback from any adjudicator on their panel.
+Teams are always assumed to give feedback on the orallist, and they are encouraged to do so through hints on the online and printable feedback forms, but there is nothing technically preventing them from submitting feedback from any adjudicator on their panel.

 .. admonition:: Advanced users
   :class: tip